CodingMatters/ModularZendExpressiveApplication/README.md

-# Skeleton for Modular Zend Expressive Application
+# A Modular Skeleton Application based on Zend Expressive

 ### Features: